 Interpreting availability

 The availability of a service can be defined as the ability of supply to meet demand.
-The availability of taxi services is examined currently from four different perspectives.
+The availability of taxi services is examined currently from following perspectives.

 1) The number of taxis is a measure of the regional supply of taxi services based on the operating areas of taxis.
 It provides a more accurate depiction of the actual regional distribution of taxis than licence register data.
 Taxi-specific operating areas were determined by linking taxi vehicles to the municipalities from which their actual taxi journeys have started or an area consisting of the domicile of the taxi operator, as marked in the register, and neighbouring areas.